-5. COURSE CONTENT
+5. BASIC COURSE CONTENT (see course material for details)

 - I An introduction to the development of the South African Law of Contract.

 - II The Elements of a Valid Contract:

 - Capacity

 - Consensus

 - Offer and Acceptance

 - Absence of consensus: Theories of Contract and the Law of Mistake; Signed Documents & Ticket Cases; Rectification

-- Improperly obtained consensus (Misrepresentation; Duress; Undue Influence; Bribery)
+- Improperly obtained consensus (Misrepresentation; Duress; Undue Influence; Bribery; fair dealing under the Consumer Protection Act)

-- Legality

-- General principles of public policy and legality

-- The impact of the constitution on contract law

-- Specific topics on legality (gambling, covenants in restraint of trade)

-- Possibility of performance

-- Formalities

-- III Parties to contracts